pjsikora/pixpress/README.md

+#About project
+This is simple introduction to Raspberry PI 2 GPIO.

+on.js - file which will enable 18th GPIO pin
+off.js - file which will disable 18th GPIO pin
+anim.js - file which will enable simple on/off combination on 18th GPIO pin

+server.js - simple server with possibility of enabling/disabling 18th GPIO pin

-#Raspberry PI - Quick how to
+##Raspberry PI - Quick how to

 Turnoff your PI:
 sudo shutdown -h now